-Industry: Key industries in the county include tourism, education, agriculture and government.
+Industry: Key industries in the county include tourism, education, energy, agriculture and government.

-Colleges / Universities:San Luis Obispo is the home of California Polytechnic State University, with an enrollment of approximately 18,762 undergraduate and graduate students in Fall 2011, and Cuesta Community College, with three campuses in the county and a total enrollment of 11,194 students in Fall 2011.
+Colleges / Universities:San Luis Obispo is the home of California Polytechnic State University, with an enrollment of approximately 18,679 undergraduate and graduate students in Fall 2012, and Cuesta Community College, with three campuses in the county and an approximate enrollment of 12,000 students in Fall 2012.

 Population: Per the 2010 Census, approximately 269,637 persons are living in San Luis Obispo County.
+The California Department of Finance estimates that as of January 1, 2013, 271,502 persons are living in SLO County.
 Compared to California, San Luis Obispo County has a smaller percentage of its population under the age of 15.
 In addition, the county has a higher percentage of individuals over the age of 45, which has important implications for disease patterns and demand for health care services.
-The median age of County residents was 39.4 in 2010, while California had a median age of 35.2.
 A comparison of the State and County populations, by age categories, is shown in Figure 1-2.

-Map provided by MapQuest.com, Inc.
+For in depth charts of population differences by age and race/ethnicity, see the 2011 Health Status Profile (HSP).
+US Census figures have not changed significantly with the release of the latest American Community Survey data for San Luis Obispo County, thus the figures and charts did not change.

-Race/Ethnicity of Population:

-In a comparison of race/ethnicity make-up, San Luis Obispo County has a higher percentage of non-Hispanic whites compared to the State of California.
+Race/Ethnicity of Population: In a comparison of race/ethnicity make-up, San Luis Obispo County has a higher percentage of non-Hispanic whites compared to the State of California.
 San Luis Obispo County also has a lower percentage of Hispanic/Latino, African American and Asian individuals compared to the State of California.
-A comparison of race/ethnicity is shown below in Figure 1-3.
+A comparison of race/ethnicity detail can be found in the 2011 HSP.